Kirche Lauterbrunnen in the distance

 However, there’s one angle in particular that I think is the coolest, and that’s the one from behind the falls!

 Just don’t forget your raincoat because it’s practically guaranteed that you’ll get wet!
+And look for the little tourist info hut nearby if you need help finding the trail!

 Explore the interior of a mountain — yes, really!